-To be eligible, you must provide a statement from the U.S. Department of Veterans Affairs indicating you have exhausted, through use, all federal education benefits available; and were a resident of Minnesota for the six months prior to your induction into the armed forces.
+To be eligible, you must provide a statement from the U.S. Department of Veterans Affairs indicating you have used all federal education benefits available; and were a resident of Minnesota for six months prior to your induction into the armed forces.

 Contact the Minnesota Department of Veterans Affairs (see below), or contact a Minnesota Department of Veterans Affairs Regional Coordinator to the campus you choose to attend.
-Visit www.mymilitaryeducation.org to find a local Campus Coordinator.
+Visit https://linkvet.org/app/custom/education to find a local Campus Coordinator.